Gorilla Planner

 April, May, November

-• Muddy trails, more rain
+• Muddier trails and more rain

 Read our detailed best time to visit guide for month-by-month conditions.